django/django-localflavor/README.rst

 You're encouraged to use the latest version of this package unless you need support for an unsupported version of Django.

+**2017-12-30 - 2.0**: Django 1.11 - 2.0

+All deprecated code has been removed in this release.
+See changelog for details.

 **2017-11-22 - 1.6**: Django 1.8 - 1.11

 All deprecated code will be removed in the next release.
 Please run you project's tests using `python -Wd` so that